charlynebuerki/data-visualization-project-2021-cam/README.md

 ##### Data insights

-What is the difference in average price between the tree locations?
+What is the difference in average price between the three locations?

 We calculate the average price for each listing from the most recent price predictions (February 2021).
 Each listing is distributed into different average price categories of 100$ intervals.
 We plot the percentage of listings per category.